Me Gusta! 14 Spanish Verbs That Copycat Gustar’s Style of Conjugation

 8. Preocupar (to worry)

 Besides the common meaning of “to worry,” this verb can also be used to mean “to interest,” “to concern” or “to care about.”
-Like many of the verbs in this list, this one also has a reflexive form (preocuparsewhich means “to become worried.”
+Like many of the verbs in this list, this one has a reflexive form (preocuparsewhich means “to become worried.”
 Here’s an example of the non-reflexive usage of this verb:

 Me preocupas mucho.
 (You really worry me.)